contaminated water, soil & biosolids

 An ASX-listed company.

-As PFAS regulations become tighter and Australian waste management organisations struggle to stay operational, we have developed a new technology that removes 99% of PFAS from your waste stream.
+As PFAS regulations become tighter and Australian waste management organisations struggle to stay operational, our Australian patented technology removes more than 99% of PFAS from water, soil and biosolids.

 Positive environmental impact across industries